In addition, students complete 342 hours of clinical practicum in the on-site clinic.

 Regulation

 CCMH programs are recognized by the Department of Advanced Education of Nova Scotia, the Massage Therapists Association of Nova Scotia, the Massage Therapists and Wholistic Practitioners Association of the Maritimes, and other regulators and associations.
 Our graduates are trained to take their provincial licensing examinations with any provincial regulatory body.
-The regulators in Ontario and British Columbia require completion of a credentialing process prior to the qualification exams.
-The regulators in New Brunswick and Newfoundland & Labrador allow graduates to apply directly to the qualification exams without credentialing.
-CCMH requires students to successfully complete an intensive preparatory course and mock exams as part of our program prior to graduation.
+The regulators may require completion of a credentialing process prior to the qualification exams.

 Our curriculum is designed to exceed the minimum standards and requirements of our profession’s regulators, thereby allowing our graduates the opportunity to seek registration and practice in any province and most regions outside Canada.